MMZK1526/mmzk-typeid/README.md

 # mmzk-typeid

-An [typeid](https://github.com/jetpack-io/typeid) implementation in Haskell.
+A [typeid](https://github.com/jetpack-io/typeid) implementation in Haskell.

 # Usage
 TODO; for now please see the [Main](src/Main.hs) file which contains some very simple usages.